prakashlab/squid-tracking/README.md

 # Scale-free Vertical Tracking Microscopy (aka Gravity Machine)

 Gravity Machine is a new paradigm in tracking microscopy that uses a "hydrodynamic treadmill for single cells" invented by [Krishnamurthy at al.](https://www.nature.com/articles/s41592-020-0924-7) to track microscale organisms like marine plankton over theoretically infinite scales in the vertical direction.
 This repo contains the software (Python) and firmware (C++) for running Gravity Machine.
-This work is jointly developed with other open-microscopy platforms specificallty [Octopi](https://github.com/hongquanli/octopi-research) and [SQUID](https://github.com/prakashlab/squid-tracking) from the [Prakash lab, Stanford](https://github.com/prakashlab).
-The repo documents both legacy and current versions of the code, as we move towards an initial software release.
-Watch this space for updates!
+This work is jointly developed with other open-microscopy platforms, specifically [Octopi](https://github.com/hongquanli/octopi-research) and [SQUID](https://github.com/prakashlab/squid-tracking) being developed at the [Prakash lab, Stanford](https://github.com/prakashlab).
+The repo documents both legacy and current versions of the code.
+As we move towards an initial software release, kindly watch this space for updates!

 Below we briefly discuss the scientific challenges and puzzles that motivated this tool!